 Brokers for Beginners

-Okay, I promise this is the ABSOLUTE last section you’re going to read before you start looking at graphs and charts which is what I know a lot of y’all reading this is looking forward to!
-BROKERS.
-You can’t trade without having a broker to execute your trades for you right?
+Okay, I promise this is the ABSOLUTE last section you’re going to read before you start looking at graphs and charts, which is what I know a lot of y’all reading this are looking forward to!
+This section is about BROKERS.
+You can’t trade without having a broker to execute your trades for you, right?
 So pay attention to the next few sections, and then we’re off to learn technical analysis 🤓

 Before we learn about brokers, you must understand how we even got here!
 Here’s a quick summary on the History of Forex and Forex Brokers.

 Due to the World Wars occurring, in order to have more money for war, European countries broke the gold standard by printing more and more money.
 The amount of US Dollars being printed was not being represented by the amount of gold that was available.
-It was more so debt.
+Instead, it was creating debt.

 NOTE: The reason most countries pegged their currency to the US Dollar is because the United States had the most gold reserves at that time.

-Eventually, that idea fell out due to the government spending and lending so much money (DEBT), there wasn’t enough gold to back the amount of US Dollars going around, so the current president in 1971, Richard Nixon, completely abolished the Bretton Woods System and allow supply and demand to determine the value of these exchange rates by having the US Dollar be a free-floating currency against other currencies.
+Eventually, that idea fell out due to the government spending and lending so much money (DEBT), there wasn’t enough gold to back the amount of US Dollars going around.
+So the current president in 1971, Richard Nixon, completely abolished the Bretton Woods System and allowed supply and demand to determine the value of these exchange rates by having the US Dollar be a free-floating currency against other currencies.

-ANOTHER NOTE: NOT everyone loses in Forex though.
-While most do, there are some highly skilled traders whether they’re individual people or with firms that are profitable.
+ANOTHER NOTE: NOT everyone loses in Forex.
+While most do, there are some highly skilled traders, whether they’re individual people or firms, that are profitable.
 The issue is, the majority of traders jump in thinking they can be a millionaire in 1 month and quit when they’re not.
-You don’t even have the consistency to text your girlfriend back after a week bro.
+You don’t even have the consistency to text your girlfriend back after a week, bro.
 Be 100 with yourself.
 Learning how to trade Forex not only requires discipline and patience, but it also requires consistency.
 Even if you learn how to trade, that does NOT mean you will still be profitable.
 The crazy part about this market is NOTHING is guaranteed!
-Similar with a job in the workplace.
-You can work at a company for 20 years and still never get a major promotion.
+Similar with a job in the workplace – You can work at a company for 20 years and still never get a major promotion.
 It’s a difficult thing to think about, but one you MUST understand before embarking on any type of work journey, especially one in the financial markets.

 That wasn’t said to discourage you!
-I do believe it’s beneficial for everyone to learn about finances, whether that be: Stocks, Forex, Real Estate, Taxes, Credit, Mortgages, etc. Just everything related to finance!
-My goal for this academy is for everyone to be equipped with knowledge so if you decide to embark on that specific financial journey (in this case Forex), you at least have the knowledge to attempt being profitable.
+I do believe it’s beneficial for everyone to learn about finances, whether that be: Stocks, Forex, Real Estate, Taxes, Credit, Mortgages, etc, and just everything related to finance!
+My goal for this academy is for everyone to be equipped with knowledge, so if you decide to embark on that specific financial journey (in this case Forex), you at least have the knowledge to attempt being profitable.
 It’s a long and hard road that requires tremendous amount of practice, but it’s the same with the NBA!
-Only 450 players are in the NBA yet there’s hundreds of thousands of kids playing middle school, high school, and college basketball right now.
+Only 450 players are in the NBA, yet there are hundreds of thousands of kids playing middle school, high school, and college basketball right now.
 That means LESS than 1% of basketball players in the world make the NBA!
 What a tough stat!
 The stat is WAY higher when it comes to profitable traders in Forex.
 According to ______, around 7-10% of all Forex traders are profitable.
 That means 90% lose, but there’s a chance you could be in the 10% that does not lose.
-So keep that in your mind, stay upbeat and let’s keep pushing on to the next section!
+So keep that in mind, stay upbeat, and keep pushing on to the next section!